shohan4556/shohan4556/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Ulka Games Ltd
-- 🌱 I’m currently learning Unity ML, Python, Tensolflow, Flask
+- 🌱 I’m currently learning Unity ML, Python, JS, Flask
 - 👯 I’m looking to collaborate on Machine learning solution
 - 🤔 I’m looking for help with deploy ML solution
 - 💬 Ask me about Idea, Startup, Strategy, Data, Growth Hacking.